 San Diego, CA 92182-7251

-Allow at least four weeks for processing, during the academic year (September-May).
-Processing over winter break (January) and in the summer (June-August) may take longer.
+Allow at least two weeks for processing, during the academic year (September-May).
+Allow up to a month for processing over winter break (January) and in the summer (June-August).
 If the information you provide is incomplete or transcripts are not available, your evaluation will be delayed.

 When the initial evaluation is complete, you will receive a letter stating what additional course work you need to complete for verification.